jrespeto/Local-LLM/README.md

 ## Running

-To start the containers without comfyui
+To start the containers with the profile of the app or all apps

+`podman-compose --profile openwebui --profile langflow up -d`

-`podman-compose up -d`
+`podman-compose --profile all up -d`

 To start up the containers and comfyui